 Step-01: Block the wheels of your car to maintain a steady surface for any work you may need to do.
-There are many costs and risks involved with not blocking the tires, so it is important that this step be followed before anything else.
-However, if you want to proceed without wheel blocks in place then make sure there’s nothing around or under your vehicle (such as rocks) which could cause damage when driving over them while working on something underneath the hood or trunk lid.
+There are many costs and risks involved with not blocking the tires, so this step must be followed before anything else.
+However, if you want to proceed without wheel blocks in place then make sure there’s nothing around or under your vehicle (such as rocks) that could cause damage when driving over them while working on something underneath the hood or trunk lid.

 Step-03: Switching your transmission is not as tricky as you might think.
 You can locate it by shining a flashlight beneath the car and looking for cables that are connected to levers on either side of the engine.

 Disconnecting the cable from the outlet and pushing down on the lever should allow you to put your car in neutral.
 Keep on pushing until you hear a clicking noise twice.